jaromirdalecky/cookie-consent/README.md

 {
   type: 'checkbox',         // Can be `checkbox` or `radio`.
   prefix: 'cookie-consent', // The prefix used for styling and identifiers.
-  append: true,             // By default the dialog is appended before the `main` tag or
+  append: true,             // By default the dialog is appended before the first `body` child.
-                            // as the first `body` child.
-Disable to append it yourself.
+                            // Disable to append it yourself or provide custom `appendTo`.
+  appendTo: null,           // Custom selector where to append the dialog instead of default.
   appendDelay: 500,         // The delay after which the cookie consent should be appended.
   acceptAllButton: false,   // Nudge users to accept all cookies when nothing is selected.
                             // Will select all checkboxes, or the top radio button.